Facing Your Baby’s Cry

-- When are these lessons OK for the child to learn?
+- When are these lessons OK for our child to learn?

 - How will we remain responsive as we support them in their learning?

 The cry is normal and so is our parental response.
-It is biological and in the beginning as we repeatedly respond to the cries we are creating a relationship of trust and security.
+It is biologically necessary and from birth as we repeatedly responded to their cries, we are creating a relationship of trust and security.

-I do not like to call what I do sleep training, unless we are talking about the reality that it is the child who trains the parent.
-At some point the parent must allow the child to have the natural response to learning something new, something unfamiliar and something that inspires the tears of struggle.
+I do not like to call what we will do together “sleep training”.
+Your child will learn the developmental skill of falling as applied to sleep.
+However, they do train us.
+Therefore, we are untraining.
+For your child to become a skilled autonomous sleeper, at some point, we must allow the child to have the natural response to learning something new, something unfamiliar and something that inspires the tears of struggle.

 My job is to: